bokiscout/VivaldiThemeCreator/README.md

 # VivaldiThemeCreator
 Create custom themes for Vivaldi web browser with just a few mouse clicks.

+# Vivaldi Theme Creator is dead
+Since version 1.4 Vivaldi comes with highly improved theme support.
+It has a range of new themes and options to further customize them.

 ## Screenshot:
 ![Screenhot of Vivaldi Theme Creator](/Images/VivaldiThemeCreatorScreenShot.jpg)